 Twenty-five or six to four

-Sitting cross-legged suggests a casual, possibly exhausted posture.
-Maybe sitting on the floor while writing or thinking.
+Sitting cross-legged is a casual, possibly exhausted posture.
+Maybe he’s sitting on the floor while writing or thinking.

 The title phrase, “25 or 6 to 4,” refers to the time: 3:34 or 3:35 AM.

-The wording adds to the song’s hazy, dreamlike feel, as if the singer is too tired to state the exact time clearly.
+The wording adds to the song’s hazy, dreamlike feel, as if he is too tired to state the exact time clearly.

 Verse 2: Battling Exhaustion